Scathing report faults Penn State leaders in child sex abuse

 Penn State officials have come under scathing public criticism for how they reacted to the story of Mike McQueary, a graduate assistant who told them in 2001 he had seen Sandusky in a sexual position with a boy in a football locker room shower.
 Neither police nor child protective services were informed.

-The Freeh report goes further, saying emails exchanged in 1998 and 2001 showed school officials discussed reporting the allegations about Sandusky to law enforcement, but after speaking to Paterno "they changed the plan and decided not to make a report," Freeh said.
+The Freeh report goes further, saying emails exchanged in 1998 and 2001 showed school officials discussed reporting the allegations about Sandusky to law enforcement.
+After speaking to Paterno "they changed the plan and decided not to make a report," Freeh said.

 Sandusky continued preying on young boys for years.
 At least half of Sandusky's 10 known victims were abused after 1998, and the university allowed Sandusky to retire in glory in 1999.